pi-hole/docker-pi-hole/README.md

 The webserver and DNS service inside the container can be customized if necessary.
 Any configuration files you volume mount into `/etc/dnsmasq.d/` will be loaded by dnsmasq when the container starts or restarts or if you need to modify the Pi-hole config it is located at `/etc/dnsmasq.d/01-pihole.conf`.
 The docker start scripts runs a config test prior to starting so it will tell you about any errors in the docker log.

-Similarly for the webserver you can customize configs in /etc/lighttpd
+Similarly, for the webserver you can customize configs in /etc/lighttpd

 ### Systemd init script